navin-moorthy/Learn-Website-Hacking-Penetration-Testing-From-Scratch/Supporting Documents/The-Lab.md

 # The Lab - Installing Metasploitable

-Metasploitable is a vulnerable linux distro, this OS contains a number of vulnerabilities, it is designed for pentesters to try and hack it.
+Metasploitable is a vulnerable **linux distro** Ubuntu 64bit, this OS contains a number of vulnerabilities, it is designed for pentesters to try and hack it.

 This is going to be **one of the victims** that we will try to hack.

-You can download **Metasploitable 2** from the following link:
+You can download **Metasploitable 2** 2017 from the following link:

    https://information.rapid7.com/metasploitable-download.html

 **Metaspoitable 3 is now available**

+Create a new Virtual Box with L

 **Login Details**  - msfadmin*2